fceller/terraform-provider-atlassian-operations/docs/data-sources/team.md

 ### Read-Only

+- `delete_default_resources` (Boolean) Set to true to remove default escalation and schedule for newly created team.
+Be careful its also changes that team routing rule to None.
+That means you have to define routing rule as well.
+Defaults to false.
 - `description` (String) A detailed description of the team's purpose, responsibilities, and scope of operations.
 - `display_name` (String) The human-readable name of the team as it appears in the Atlassian interface.
 - `member` (Attributes Set) The set of users who are members of this team.
 Each member has their own role and permissions. (see [below for nested schema](#nestedatt--member))